zxfccmm4/Hackintosh-OpenCore-EFI-DELL-Optiplex-3050/README.md

 Too early to tell.

+P.S.
+Need an updated reference image, if someone wants to commit their success.
+This repo was a result of boredom in class, now I've graduated so yeah, this becomes guessing game hah.

 ### SMBIOS:
 Present in repo SMBIOS is not purchased Apple's device but for own sake, I don't advice you to use it.
 ...for own sake ;)